The Real New Testament Church

 Large Group Gatherings

-The large group gatherings of the early church in the precincts of the temple were not a precursor to the large group “service” of the modern church.
-Instead, the large group gatherings of the early church were an event unique to the first century.
-They allowed the apostles to prepare the newly established ecclesia to fulfill its impending mission beyond Jerusalem.
+The large group gatherings of the early church were not a precursor for the large group “service” of the modern church.
+They were uniquely related to the origination of the church on earth.

-The predominant Greek word translated “temple” in the Book of Acts is hieron.
+The Greek word translated “temple” most often in the Book of Acts is hieron.
 It is used 71 times in the New Testament (Gospels 45x; Acts 25x; Epistles 1x).
 In relation to the gatherings of the early church, hieron is used 13 times in Acts 2-5 alone.
-(2:46; 3:1, 3:2 (2x), 3:3, 3:8, 3:10; 4:1; 5:20, 21, 24, 25; 42) Generally, hieron does not refer to the temple sanctuary proper but to the entire area of the temple, including all its precincts.
+(Acts 2:46; 3:1, 3:2 (2x), 3:3, 3:8, 3:10; 4:1; 5:20, 21, 24, 25; 42) Generally, hieron does not refer to the temple sanctuary proper but to the entire area of the temple, including all its precincts.

 The New Testament reveals that much took place in Solomon’s Portico.
 For example, Jesus’ removal of the money changers (Matthew 21:12-13; Mark 11:15-17; Luke 19:45-46; John 2:14-16); His healing of the lame and blind (Matthew 21:14); teaching (Mark 11:11; 12:35-40; 14:49; Luke 2:46; 19:47; 20:1; 21:37-38; John 7:14; 8:2); prayer (Luke 2:37); and praising God (Luke 24:53).
 In addition, Jesus walked in the precincts of the temple (John 10:23).

 By the first century, Solomon’s Portico is thought to have still been an immense structure.
-However, once made of cedar, it is doubtful that its walls had lasted the test of time.
-Consequently, there was considerable space in and around the ancient ruins.
-It presented a large open-air venue that was able to accommodate a significant overflow of people.
+However, made of cedar, it is doubtful that its walls had lasted the test of time.
+Consequently, there was considerable space to accommodate a large gathering of people.

 Vertical Divider